 - AVOID letting food, hair, and excess soap get down the drains.

-- Clogged drains caused by hair, grease and soap are the tenant’s responsibility.
+- Clogged drains caused by hair, grease, wipes, soap or any other material that may cause a clog are the tenant’s responsibility and may incur a charge for repair.
 Some dishwashers will clog from food left on the dishes when put in the machine.

 - An excellent drain cleaning/clearing recipe is: 1 cup baking soda, 1 cup vinegar, followed by 8 cups of boiling water.
 We recommend performing this treatment monthly to avoid build-up.